pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :arg int pno: page number (0-based) to be shown.

-      :arg bool keep_proportion: control whether to scale width and height synchronously (default).
+      :arg bool keep_proportion: whether to maintain the width-height-ratio (default).

       :arg bool overlay: put image in foreground (default) or background.

-      :arg int reuse_xref: specify an xref number if an already stored page shall be shown.
-This suppresses copying the source page once more.
+      :arg int reuse_xref: if a source page should be shown multiple times, specify the returned xref number of the first display.
+This prevents duplicate source page copies.
+If this argument is positive, the source document / page parameters are ignored.

       :arg clip: choose which part of the source page to show.
 Default is its ``/CropBox``.
       :type clip: :ref:`Rect`

       :returns: xref number of the stored page image if successful.
-Use this as the value of argument ``reuse_xref`` to show the same page again.
+Use this as the value of argument ``reuse_xref`` to show the same source page again.

-      .. note:: This is a multi-purpose method.
-For instance, it can be used to create "2-up" / "4-up" or posterized versions of existing PDF files (see examples `4-up.py <https://github.com/rk700/PyMuPDF/blob/master/examples/4-up.py>`_ and `posterize.py <https://github.com/rk700/PyMuPDF/blob/master/examples/posterize.py>`_).
-Or use it to include PDF-based vector images (company logos, watermarks, etc.).

       .. note:: Unfortunately, garbage collection currently does not detect multiple copies of a to-be-displayed source page.
-Therefore, use the ``reuse_xref`` argument to prevent multiple creations as follows.
+Therefore, use the ``reuse_xref`` argument to prevent duplicates as follows.
 For a technical description of how this function is implemented, see :ref:`FormXObject`.
+The following example will put the same source page (probably a company logo or watermark) on every page of PDF ``doc``.
+The first execution actually inserts the source page, the subsequent ones will only insert pointers to it via its xref number.

-      >>> # the first showPDFpage will copy the page, the following
+      >>> # the first showPDFpage will include source page docsrc[pno],
-      >>> # will reuse the result via its xref.
+      >>> # subsequents will reuse it via its object number (xref).
       >>> xref = 0
       >>> for page in doc:
               xref = page.showPDFpage(rect, docsrc, pno,
                                       reuse_xref = xref)

    .. method:: newShape()